greg4fun/katacoda-scenarios-1/BFest/step1.md

 Images are stored in Registries.
 By default Katacoda uses DockerHub however internally we currently use Quay.

-We can search for an image in the regist useing the _docker search_ command.
+We can search for an image in the registry using the _docker search_ command.

 In this example we are searching for images that mention **redis**: